confuciussayuhm/Burp-TCP-and-DNS-Proxy/README.md

 ## Port Monitoring
 Nope Proxy has a port monitor that will only display tcp ports that a remote client is attempting to connect on.
 This combined with the DNS history can help you find which hosts and ports a mobile app or thin client is attempting to contact so that you can create interceptors for this traffic and proxy it to the real servers.

-## Non-HTTP MiTM proxy
+## TCP MiTM proxy
 ![](http://imgur.com/oCHMjuH.png)

-This non-HTTP proxy has several features built in.
+This TCP proxy has several features built in.

 - All requests and responses are saved to a sqlite database and can be exported or imported into the tool.
 - Automatic Match and Replace Rules that are customizable based on the direction of traffic.
 (Client to Server, Server to Client, or Both.